kbralten/umdt/dev_docs/active/architecture.md

 ## **Executive Summary**

 The **Universal Modbus Diagnostic Tool (UMDT)** is a unified Python-based toolkit designed to bridge the gap between ad-hoc scripting and rigid proprietary software in industrial automation.
-Unlike traditional tools that focus solely on "happy path" communication, UMDT is architected as a comprehensive **Diagnostic Suite** comprising two distinct but complementary engines: an **Active Client** for inspecting and controlling field devices, and a **Mock Server** for simulation, regression testing, and fault injection.
+Unlike traditional tools that focus solely on "happy path" communication, UMDT is architected as a comprehensive **Active Client** for inspecting, controlling, and discovering field devices in production environments.

 The system leverages a "write once, interface anywhere" philosophy, utilizing a shared asynchronous (asyncio) backend to drive both a robust Command Line Interface (CLI) for headless automation and a rich PySide6 Graphical User Interface (GUI) for interactive analysis.
-This dual-engine approach allows engineers to validate control logic against a "perfect" or "faulty" mock device before deploying to the field, and subsequently use the same toolchain to commission and troubleshoot the physical hardware.
+This architecture allows engineers to commission and troubleshoot physical hardware using the same core engine whether at a terminal or in a graphical environment.

+> **Note:** UMDT also includes a separate Mock Server component for simulation and testing.
+See `dev_docs/mock/architecture.md` for details on the Mock Server architecture.

-## **1\.
-System Architecture: The Dual-Core Engine**
+## **1. System Architecture**

-The UMDT architecture is divided into two primary operational cores that share a common foundation of libraries and utilities.
-This separation ensures that the tool can act as a lightweight client or a heavy-duty simulator without unnecessary overhead.
+UMDT is built on a foundation of shared infrastructure components that enable both CLI and GUI interfaces to access the same diagnostic capabilities without code duplication.

 ### **1.1 The Shared Foundation**